Skip to main content

 DLP defaults to the response direction

 With no direction set, DLP only scans responses.
-To scrub or block request bodies (e.g. stop users pasting credentials into your API), set direction: request or both — and enable body inspection for that direction.
+To scrub or block request bodies (e.g. stop users pasting credentials into your API), set direction: request or both.
+Shield auto-enables body inspection for whichever direction you choose — no separate inspect_*_body flag needed.

 KindWhat it matchesRedaction behavior

-credit_cardPayment card numbers (Luhn-validated)Keeps the last 4 digits
+credit_cardPayment card numbers (Luhn-validated, IIN 2–6)Keeps the last 4 digits

 emailEmail addresses[REDACTED:email]